-The Nightmare Scenario; Inside Instagram; Disappearing Down’s; Risky Business – "CBSN: On Assignment"
+The Nightmare Scenario; Inside Instagram; Disappearing Down's; Risky Business -- "CBSN: On Assignment"

 "Do I worry about it?
 No," Systrom replied.
 "We can improve the lives of many young people in the world that live on social media."

 While other social media sites allow users to turn comments off if the haters get out of hand, Instagram's new feature prevents offensive comments from appearing in the first place.

-The new filter is powered by machine learning — technology that enables computers to spot certain types of language and continually improve its responses.
+The new filter is powered by machine learning -- technology that enables computers to spot certain types of language and continually improve its responses.
 An inappropriate comment is flagged and blocked automatically.

 "So you think you're creating more free speech by limiting free speech?"
 Thompson asked Instagram's director of public policy, Nicky Jackson Colaco.